Dorrance, Kansas

 Dorrance is a city in Russell County, Kansas, United States.
 As of the 2020 census, the population of the city was 146.

 History

 The Kansas Pacific Railway reached the site of Dorrance in June 1867.
 German, English, and Irish settlers followed shortly thereafter, forming a small community by 1870.
 In early 1872, they were joined by a colony of settlers from Pennsylvania.
 A prairie fire destroyed much of the community's business district in March 1879.
-The town of Dorrance was formally laid out in 1880, named for Oliver Dorrance, the railroad superintendent.
+The town of Dorrance was formally laid out in 1880, named for Oliver Dorrance, the-then railroad superintendent.
 The first post office opened in July 1883.
 Dorrance was incorporated in April 1910 and became a center of goods and services for eastern Russell County.